peteroupc/peteroupc.github.io/random.md

 Option 1 often applies to games that generate procedural terrain for game levels, since the terrain often exhibits random variations over an extended space.
 Option 1 is less suitable for puzzle game boards or card shuffling, since much less data needs to be stored.

+Suppose a game generates a map with random terrain and shows the player a "code" to generate that map.
+Under recommendation 4, the game&mdash;

+- may change the algorithm it uses to generate random maps, but
+- should use, in connection with the new algorithm, "codes" that can't be confused with "codes" it used for previous algorithms, and
+- should continue to generate the same random map using old "codes" when the user enters them, even after the change to a new algorithm.

 <a id=Unit_Testing></a>
 #### Unit Testing

-A custom seed is appropriate when unit testing a method that uses a seeded PRNG in place of another kind of RNG for the purpose of the test (provided the method meets recommendation 5).
+A custom seed is appropriate when unit testing a method that uses a seeded PRNG in place of another kind of RNG for the purpose of the test (provided the method meets recommendation 4).

 <a id=Verifiable_Random_Numbers></a>
 #### Verifiable Random Numbers